abinit/abinit/doc/tutorial/rf1.md

 The run that you just made will be considered as defining a ground-state configuration, on top of which responses to perturbations will be computed.
-The main output of this ground-state run is the wavefunction file *trf1_1o_WFK*, that you can already rename as *trf1_1i_WFK* to use it as input wave function for the next runs.
+The main output of this ground-state run is the wavefunction file *trf1_1o_WFK*, that you can already rename as *trf1_2i_WFK* to use it as input wave function for the next runs.

-!!! warning

-    So, in the corresponding *files* file for all the following runs, at third line, pay attention **to keep** "trf1_1i".
-By contrast, for the second run, you should change the first line from "trf1_1" to "trf1_2", and do similarly for the second, fourth and fifth lines of this file.

 ## 2 Frozen-phonon calculation of a second derivative of the total energy